 In a food court with seats and tables in a shared center, travelers will find:

-• Café Yumm is an Oregon-based chain offering rice bowls or wraps with its signature Yumm! sauces: creamy and tangy garbanzo-bean-based spreads the texture of hollandaise.
+• Café Yumm!, an Oregon-based chain offering rice bowls or wraps with Yumm! sauce — creamy and tangy chickpea-based spreads the texture of hollandaise.

-• Mo’s Seafood & Chowder, a family-owned Oregon institution since 1946, brings the Oregon coast to the PDX airport with its famous clam chowder, fried seafood baskets, and seafood sandwiches.
+• Mo’s Seafood & Chowder, a family-owned Oregon institution since 1946, beloved for its famous clam chowder, fried seafood baskets, and seafood sandwiches.

-• Westward Whiskey, offering a number of single-malt whiskeys with locally malted barley, operates a tasting room and retail shop for those looking to take home something special.
+• Westward Whiskey, offering a number of single-malt whiskeys with locally malted barley, available for both retail and tasting.

 Toward the end of the concourse, you’ll find: